 Stress can really take a toll on your liver because it also depletes your liver’s stores of glycogen.
 Eventually, your liver will become fatigued from producing more and more glycogen, which will cause your blood sugar levels to become very high, ultimately upsetting your sleep patterns.

-You also have to consider that when your blood glucose levels are high, your body will be secreting more insulin.
-Unfortunately, when your insulin levels are high it can cause your liver to produce more fat and cholesterol, which can place you at risk of developing NFLD (non-alcoholic fatty liver disease).
+The american diet consists of high amounts of polyunsaturated fats (canola, corn oil, safflower oil, sunflower oil, etc) anything that comes from a seed.
+These are highly inflammatory and get stored in your adipose tissue, your vessels, your organs, including your liver, which can place you at risk of developing NFLD (non-alcoholic fatty liver disease).
 This disease has become very common.
 In fact, you don’t need to feel sick to have NFLD; I had NFLD at my body prime, when I was physically at my best.
 How do you overcome this?
-It’s crucial to learn to manage stress, and to reduce the amount of poly-unsaturated fats (seed oils, canola oils, and low quality olive oils) in your diet.
+It’s crucial to learn to manage stress, and to reduce the amount of polyunsaturated fats in your diet.
 Other foods shown to contribute to NFLD include anything with glyphosates (usually conventional, GMO food), preservatives, and foods high in mercury (tuna).

 Milk thistle does a very good job at preventing NAFLD, although in its pure form (seeds or seed powder) it is not very bioavailable.
 Quicksilver has a nanoemulsified formula that does a good job at making it rapidly absorbable.
 Milk Thistle has high levels of silymarin which has cell membrane-stabilizing and antioxidant activity.
 It promotes hepatocyte regeneration (liver cells), reduces the inflammatory reaction, and inhibits the fibrogenesis in the liver (scar tissue).

 4. Electromagnetic frequencies are disrupting your circadian rhythm